 Patches of iridescent color continue to brighten the bluff in spring but do not compare to visions portrayed on postcards, posters and national publications from the 1960s.
 In a letter to the Monterey Herald, the late John F. Limper of Pacific Grove recalled Perkins’s prescient comment, “When I am dead, the city will let all my work go to hell.”

 Pacific Grove Public Works Director, Daniel Gho, manages the City’s efforts “to return the park to the desired aesthetics.”
 For the first time in many years, his 2017/18 budget allowed hiring a part-time landscape employee dedicated to Perkins Park.
 Accomplishments to date have included reducing the weeds, trimming the bushes and cypress trees, installing decomposed granite on the trails, and repairing the irrigation system.
-Thousands of Drosanthemum floribundum seedlings were purchased and planted in the fall to allow them to become established during the (hoped for) rainy season.
+Thousands of Drosanthemum floribundum seedlings were purchased and planted in the fall to allow them to become established during the rainy season.
 Residents are cautiously optimistic that this portends a new lease of life for Hayes Perkins’s long-suffering Magic Carpet.

 Special thanks for their assistance in researching this story to Nancy Ayala, CSU Monterey Bay; Don Beals, The Heritage Society of Pacific Grove; Pat Hathaway, California Views Photo Collection; John Martin, creator of the “Hayes Here and There” website; Laura Sorvetti.
 Public Special Collections & Archives, Robert E. Kennedy Library, Cal Poly, San Luis Obispo and all the wonderful reference librarians at the Pacific Grove Public Library.